Abnerzj/ios-icon-generator/README.md

 3. Run

 	Before you run this script,  please set two parameter.
-The first parameter is the path of 1024 * 1024 image.The second parameter is the export path, it is recommended to use the project's AppIcon.appiconset directory as the export path. ex:~/Desktop/GeneratorIconDemo/Assets.xcassets/AppIcon.appiconset
+The first parameter is the path of 1024 * 1024 image The second parameter is the export path, it is recommended to use the project's AppIcon.appiconset directory as the export path, so you do not need to go to set a variety of icons in Xcode.
+Output path ex:~/Desktop/GeneratorIconDemo/Assets.xcassets/AppIcon.appiconset
 ```bash
 StarnetdeMacBook-Pro:ios-icon-generator starnet$ ./ios-icon-generator.sh ~/Downloads/1024.png ~/output
 [INFO] Generate iTunesArtwork@2x.png ...